Hellmonk/bloatcrawl2/README.md

 ## New Backgrounds

 * No Kings, No Rulers (maybe a god though). **Anarchists** are bent on dismantling the dungeon hierarchy with rocks and explosives.
+* Thoroughly inept at fighting but well dressed, **Archaeologists** enter the dungeon looking to cast light over the origins of ancient relics.
+* **Aspirants** are novices at magic who have acquired books of powerful magic.
+They hope to one day master the spells within.
+* When the revolution comes, some **Billionaires** flee the surface and enter the dungeon with a fraction of their hoarded wealth.
 * Servants of the demon god Makhleb, **Blood Knights** begin with moderate skill in  combat and quickly learn to harness Makhleb's destructive power.
 * **Bound** serve Ashenzari, the god of curses, and begin their journey partially bound with cursed equipment.
 * **Cavepeople** start with exceptional strength but, unfortunately, neolithic weapons.